johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 The TypeScript compiler doesn't understand a world in which there is a `logger.js` file which imports types from a `logger.ts` file.
 Expect difficulty if you should try to use that approach.
 Particularly in a world in which ESM has lead to all imports being from `.js` files even when they are actually `.ts` source files.

-What's more, code like that would be far from typical to find that style in a TypeScript (or JavaScript) codebase.
+What's more, you would not typically see code like that in a TypeScript (or JavaScript) codebase.
 It would invite head scratching from anyone who came across it.
 So having `Types` in the name means that the compiler is not confused, and hopefully neither are your colleagues.
 You are unambiguously importing a different file.
 (By the way, having a 1-1 relationship between `.ts` and `.js` files as I'm doing isn't mandatory, but I've found it to be a useful pattern.)

 I did also consider the idea that the files I wrote should be `.d.ts` files rather than `.ts` files.
 After a [healthy discussion on Twitter](https://twitter.com/robpalmer2/status/1829856562422124734) I was directed by [Rob Palmer](https://twitter.com/robpalmer2) to what's probably the definitive answer on this from [Andrew Branch](https://github.com/andrewbranch) of the TypeScript team: